-The state board of accountancy may be sent a list of firms with accepted peer reviews ("accepted" as defined in the Interpretations to the standards) in a given period which would allow the state board of accountancy to verify that firms undergoing peer review are licensed in that state.
+Interpretation-Firms are required to comply with the rules and regulations of state boards of accountancy and other regulatory bodies in the state where they practice.
+Therefore, a state board of accountancy may be sent a list of firms with accepted peer reviews ("accepted" as defined in the Interpretations to the standards) in a given period which would allow the state board of accountancy to verify that firms undergoing peer review are licensed in that state.